dpb85/RNAseq-Project/MasterNotes.md

 ### Aligning to Reference Genome

 The data was aligned to the reference genome sourced from NCBI using [this](https://github.com/dpb85/RNAseq-Project/blob/main/alb_bowtie.SBATCH) script; the reference code is GCA_000182965.3.
+The gtf file was chosen, as it will prove helpful downstream to use this type of annotation file.

 ### Counting Reads

+Reads were counted using HTseq and [this] script.

 ## Downstream